ballerina-platform/module-ballerinax-aws.redshiftdata/examples/manage-users/README.md

-# Manage Users with AWS Redshift Data Connector
+# Manage users with AWS Redshift Data connector

 This example demonstrates how to use the Ballerina Redshift Data connector to perform SQL operations on an AWS Redshift cluster.
 It includes creating a table, inserting data, querying data, and dropping the table.